javascript-tutorial/en.javascript.info/9-regular-expressions/13-regexp-multiline-mode/article.md

 */!*
 ```

-That's because by default a caret `pattern:^` only matches at the beginning of the text, and in the multiline mode -- at the start of a line.
+That's because by default a caret `pattern:^` only matches at the beginning of the text, and in the multiline mode -- at the start of any line.

-The regular expression engine moves along the text and looks for a string start `pattern:^`, when finds -- continues to match the rest of the pattern `pattern:\d+`.

 ## Line end $